semaphoreci/docs/docs/ci-cd-environment/machine-types.md

 !!! plans "Available on: <span class="plans-box">Startup</span> <span class="plans-box">Scaleup</span>"

-!!! warning "`r1` machines are in Technical Preview stage, please contact support if you are interested to try them."
+!!! warning "`r1` machines are currently in the Technical Preview stage.
+If you're interested in trying them out, please contact our support team."

 The `r1` series machines are built on ARM architecture.